GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations: GalaxyGenius

-{Several critical parameters influence the output of SKIRT.} {These parameters include simulation mode, dust model, wavelength range, number of photon packets and some instrument-specific configurations such as field of view, number of spatial pixels, observing directions, and distance.} Since interstellar dust primarily impacts the infrared wavelength range, we include dust in the radiative transfer procedures only for observations that extend into the infrared.
-In such cases, we adopt the DustEmission mode to account for dust absorption, scattering, and thermal re-emission. {For modeling dust grains, SKIRT offers several options, including dust model introduced in~\citet{Zubko2004} (ZubkoDustMix),~\citet{Draine2007} (DraineLiDustMix) and~\citet{Jones2017} (ThemisDustMix).} We adopt a fixed dust grain model, ZubkoDustMix, in every location of the galaxy.
-This model comprises three dust components: silicate, graphite, and polycyclic aromatic hydrocarbons (PAH), with size distributions defined in 15 bins. {We employ hierarchical octree with refinement level from 6 to 10 to re-grid the dust density to increase the speed of radiative transfer for dust, instead of using the native Voronoi grid in TNG simulation~\citep{Baes2024}.} Further details on other dust models and their effects on generating galaxies are provided in Section~\ref{sec: dusts}.
-While for observations that do not reach infrared, we utilize NoMedium mode, {which is computationally more efficient as it exclude dust elements and focuses solely on emission from primary sources.} {The wavelength range should be set to encompass the wavelength of all the considered filters, taking into account the effect of redshift.} The number of photon packets in Monte Carlo simulation plays a crucial role in determining the signal-to-noise ratio (SNR) of the output and the computational cost.
-To strike a balance between SNR and efficiency, we use a fixed value of $10^8$ photon packets for all simulations.
+{Several critical parameters influence the output of SKIRT.} {These parameters include simulation mode, dust model, wavelength range, number of photon packets, and some instrument-specific configurations such as field of view, number of spatial pixels, observing directions, and distance.} {The commonly utilized simulation modes include NoMedium, ExtinctionOnly, and DustEmission.
+These modes represent ideal scenarios with no dust, concentrate solely on extinction and scattering effects, and consider extinction and scattering along with dust emission, respectively.
+Given that dust emission primarily affects the IR wavelength range~\citep{Draine2003,Meny2007,daCunha2008,Massa2014,Decleir2022}, we employ ExtinctionOnly and DustEmission modes for optical and IR ranges, respectively.
+The NoMedium mode is preserved for testing purposes due to its rapid execution by considering the emissions solely from primary sources.} {For modeling dust grains, SKIRT offers several options, including the dust model introduced in~\citet{Zubko2004} (ZubkoDustMix),~\citet{Draine2007} (DraineLiDustMix), and~\citet{Jones2017} (ThemisDustMix).} We adopted a fixed dust grain model, ZubkoDustMix, in every location of the galaxy.
+This model comprises three dust components: silicate, graphite, and polycyclic aromatic hydrocarbons (PAHs), with size distributions defined in 15 bins. {We employed hierarchical octree with refinement level from 6 to 10 to re-grid the dust density to increase the speed of radiative transfer for dust, instead of using the native Voronoi grid in TNG simulation~\citep{Baes2024}.} Further details on other dust models and their effects on generating galaxies are provided in Section~\ref{sec: dusts}. {The wavelength range should be set to encompass the wavelength of all the considered filters, taking into account the effect of redshift.} The number of photon packets in MC simulation plays a crucial role in determining the signal-to-noise ratio (S/N) of the output and the computational cost.
+To strike a balance between S/N and efficiency, we used a fixed value of $10^8$ photon packets for all simulations.
 This choice ensures high-quality results while maintaining reasonable computational demands. {Regarding instrument-specific configurations, the field of view can be freely adjusted, depending upon the aperture size of considered instrument.
 Consequently, the outputs including data cubes and SEDs will be limited to this specific size.
 The number of spatial pixels should be set to correspond to the pixel scale of the specific filter.
 Otherwise, rescaling is necessary to generate mock images.
 It is advisable to set observing directions with caution, as the memory usage significantly increases with the number of observing directions.
 Observing distance can be calculated based on redshift if a flat universe is assumed to account for the cosmological surface brightness dimming.
 In contrast, for a local universe, the distance should be explicitly specified.}